tinchodeluca/Firmw-challenge-DRX/README.md

 ### W25Q80

 The initialization, read and write data functions have been developed.
-In addition, the device needed a function both before and after the write/erase to disable it.
+In addition, the device needed a function both before and after the write/erase to change the state of it.
 Also a function to check if it was busy and a full flash erase function were included.

 * The initialization function (**W25Q_Init**) takes as parameters the SPI handler as well as the port and pin to select the device.